 Accounting literacy is the foundation upon which financial literacy stands.

-The Accounting Literacy Foundation believes that a lot of financial literacy education is less effective than it could be because it is not built on a foundation of accounting literacy.
+The Accounting Literacy Foundation believes that a lot of financial literacy education is less effective because it is not built on a foundation of accounting literacy.

 We invite you to participate and engage with us.

 Join the mission to promote accounting literacy education.
 We welcome your energy, talents, resources, and belief in the power of accounting literacy to set people free.